 - Consolidate your many ideas into one or two good ones

 - Data data data – how will you use it, mash it, interpret it, present it?
 Remember to record URLs of data in your Hackerspace project page as you go

 - Start a storyboard of how you will communicate your ideas

 - What could you create/prototype/design/model that is achievable and will help people understand the concept?

 - Take some photos of your team or media that will help in your video entry

 - Keep building

-Last year’s competitors will all tell you the same… “it took me all arvo to create my Vid and then we had loading problems… Aggghh Panic!”
-On average it takes about an hour to load videos on YouTube and new technology when you’re stressed takes twice as long as you want… so factor these elements into your days plans.
+Last year’s competitors will all tell you the same… “it took me all arvo to create my video and then we had uploading problems… arggghh panic!”
+It takes about an hour on average to upload videos to YouTube, and technology can take even longer if it smells your stress (or fear, we don’t judge).
+Factor these elements into your day’s plans.

-- Set tasks and activities for the day
+- Set asks and activities for the day

 - Research tools you will need for the day – check the Handbook